tinyheero/BICG-2016/copy_number/content/lab.md

 ls -lh results/oncosnp
 ```

 The first key file is the .qc file which outputs some basic quality control values and some parameters.
 Probably the most interesting value is the stromal contamination i.e. fraction of normal cells.
-Two values are reported by default because OncoSNP does multiple analysis runs.
+Two values are reported by default because OncoSNP does multiple analysis runs (initialized two different baseline ploidy configurations: diploid and non-diploid).
 The first value is the most probable.

 ```
 less -S results/oncosnp/HCC1395.qc